-The Institute for US-China Issues invites applications from scholars doing research on US-China relations for Visiting Scholar status at the Institute.
+The Institute for US-China Issues invites applications from scholars doing research on China and/or US-China relations for postdoc and visiting scholar status at the Institute.
 The Institute provides office space, access to the OU library system, as well as photocopying, telephone, and mailing privileges.
 Scholars are typically on campus between six months and a year, and are expected to give a talk on their research while here.
 They are also expected to work with the Director and actively participate in the Institute’s scholarly activities.

 Dr. Barnes’ research has focused on forgiveness and revenge in interpersonal relationships and the link between ideologies of honor in men and support for aggressive political policies in international relations.
 Dr. Barnes’ work with the institute will expand this latter vein of research to the realm of U.S.-China relations and examine cultural differences in perceptions of international apologies.

 2009-10.
 Dr. Huajian Cai (蔡华俭) was a postdoctoral research fellow at the OU Institute for U.S.-China Issues.
 Before coming here, he worked in the Department of Psychology at Sun Yat-Sen University in Guangzhou, China.
 Dr. Cai received his B.A.
 (1993), M.A.
 (1996), and Ph.
 D. (2002) in psychology from East China Normal University in Shanghai.
 He did a post-doc at University of Washington (2003-2005) in Dr. Anthony Greenwald’s lab.

 Dr. Cai’s research focuses on implicit social cognition and cultural differences in the perception of self and others.
 He has published more than 20 articles in Chinese and English academic journals.
 His work currently focuses on American attitudes toward China, with an emphasis on the causes, moderators, and consequences of implicit attitudes.